krzemienski/awesome-from-stars/README.md

 * [twilio-labs/NgrokExtensions](https://github.com/twilio-labs/NgrokExtensions): Visual Studio integration with ngrok
 * [Quick/Nimble](https://github.com/Quick/Nimble): A Matcher Framework for Swift and Objective-C
 * [ashfurrow/Nimble-Snapshots](https://github.com/ashfurrow/Nimble-Snapshots): Nimble matchers for FBSnapshotTestCase.
+* [Spiderpig86/Nimbus](https://github.com/Spiderpig86/Nimbus): :notes: A new way to discover songs and artists on SoundCloud.
 * [jverkoey/nimbus](https://github.com/jverkoey/nimbus): The iOS framework that grows only as fast as its documentation
 * [ninja-build/ninja](https://github.com/ninja-build/ninja): a small build system with a focus on speed
 * [baumgarr/nixnote2](https://github.com/baumgarr/nixnote2): Nixnote - A clone of Evernote for Linux